|Business Rating:||3 / 5|

 Blue Business Plus Credit Card from American Express

 With the Blue Business Plus Credit Card from American Express, cardholders can earn 2 points per dollar on all purchases.
 However, that is capped at $50,000 in purchases per year, when your rewards drop to 1 point per dollar.
 Despite the cap, the Blue Business Plus card can be a lucrative option for smaller businesses.
-They won’t have to pay an annual fee, and they can earn double points on all purchases – rather than just in particular bonus categories.
+They won’t have to pay an annual fee, and they can earn double points on all eligible purchases – rather than just in particular bonus categories.

 American Express is also a fan-favorite issuer of frequent travelers, due to its extensive list of transfer partners.
 Many major airlines are included in the list, such as Delta Air Lines.